-tTech celebrated its 15th Anniversary on December 1st and we opted to give back to our community instead of hosting any celebratory events. tTech donated approximately \$1 million worth of tablets to local students.
-Throughout 2022 there will be other initiatives across the island to commemorate the milestone - including client and staff activities, green initiatives, and scholarships for tertiary students.
+tTech celebrated its 15th Anniversary on December 1, 2021 and we opted to give back to our community instead of hosting any celebratory events. tTech donated approximately \$1 million worth of tablets to local students.
+Throughout 2022, there will be other initiatives across the island to commemorate the milestone - including client and staff activities, green initiatives, and scholarships for tertiary students.
+Further details are provided in the Corporate Social Responsibility report.